Andreea2422/miniDBMS/README.md

 > **Master Project - in collaboration with [Buboi Oana](https://github.com/OanaBuboi)**
 >
-> A mini relational DBMS system developed as part of the DBMS Implementation course.
+> A mini relational DBMS system developed as part of the DBMS Implementation course
 >
 > **Work in progress**